Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Spreading points across all five stats.
 New players do this because every stat sounds useful.
 It leaves you mediocre at everything.
 Pick three stats max.

-Ignoring Defense entirely.
+Ignoring Defense entirely without a plan.
 Going full damage works until you die in two hits in Second Sea.
-Every viable build puts at least 25-35% into Defense.
+Every viable leveling build puts at least 25-35% into Defense; the Glass Cannon exception is an endgame reset, not a path.

 Resetting every time a fruit drops.
 If you switch from sword main to fruit main after every new fruit, you burn Fragments constantly and never get good at one playstyle.
 Pick a build, stick with it through at least one full Sea.